slyfox1186/script-repo/AI/flux-image-creator/README.md

    - Enter your prompt in the text area
    - Adjust settings as needed:
      - Image dimensions (width/height)
+     - Select an aspect ratio preset or use custom dimensions
      - Number of steps (1-4)
-     - Guidance scale (lower = more accurate, higher = more creative)
+     - Guidance scale (0.0-1.5, lower = more creative, higher = more accurate)
      - Random seed (-1 for random, or specify a number for reproducible results)
    - Toggle "Save Generated Images" if you want to save the images locally
+   - Enable "Realistic Mode" for enhanced photorealistic results
    - Click "Generate Image" to create your image

-4. Generated images (if saving is enabled) will be stored in the `output_images` directory.
+4. Generated images (if saving is enabled) will be stored in the `output` directory.

 ## Environment Variables

 - `MODEL_ID`: The Hugging Face model ID (default: "black-forest-labs/FLUX.1-schnell")
 - `HF_HUB_ENABLE_HF_TRANSFER`: Enabled by default for faster downloads

+## Recent Updates

+- Added intelligent aspect ratio maintenance while editing dimensions
+- Implemented Realistic Mode for enhanced photorealistic outputs
+- Improved filename handling for long prompts
+- Changed output directory from 'output_images' to 'output'
+- Added local storage for user preferences
+- Enhanced error handling and logging
+- Added progress tracking with Server-Sent Events

 ## Notes

 - The FLUX model is optimized for speed and can generate images in just a few steps
 - Image generation time depends on your GPU capabilities
 - The progress bar shows real-time progress through the generation steps
-- The interface automatically maintains aspect ratios when using presets
+- User preferences are saved locally and persist between sessions
+- Long prompts are automatically truncated in filenames while maintaining uniqueness

 ## License

 This project uses the FLUX model which is subject to its own license terms.
-Please refer to the [FLUX model card](https://huggingface.co/black-forest-labs/FLUX.1-schnell) for more information.
+Please refer to the [FLUX model card](https://huggingface.co/black-forest-labs/FLUX.1-schnell) for more information. assets/5672402b-6297-4c45-98ba-669ab4295b41)